Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 There are two types of kame:
 #### Delta kames
 Delta kames can form in two main ways.
-Firstly, they can form due to he build-up of debris in **englacial tunnels** or(and crevasses) that emerge at the glacial terminus as a result of retreat.
+Firstly, they can form due to he build-up of debris in **englacial tunnels** (and crevasses) that emerge at the glacial terminus as a result of retreat.
 As a result, they lose their energy, and are forced to deposit their contained load.

 Another way that they can be formed is when supraglacial streams meet ice-marginal lakes.
 These ice margin water bodies are largely static (just sit there tbh) so the sediment they carry loses energy and gets deposited in the lake, from where this supraglacial stream enters it, often leading to a tall accumulation.

 #### Kame terraces
 Kame terraces are ridges of material near or on the valley margin.
-They are largely comprised of **ex-lateral moraine**, which was transported into the ice- marginal lake due to the supraglacial streams formed due to the warming of ice through friction with valley walls.
+They are largely comprised of **ex-lateral moraine**, which was transported into the ice-marginal lake due to the supraglacial streams formed due to the warming of ice through friction with valley walls.
 As this is largely glacio-fluvial, unlike morainic deposits, these are somewhat sorted and stratified by the movement of water.
 When the glacier retreats, this sediment is dropped and collapses onto the bedrock floor.

 > Watch out!
 Many people say 'kame' when they mean 'esker'!
 You need to know the differences between the two well. (main one is eskers are subglacial, kames are not)